dschro-1993/vehicle-api/README.md

 #### R53

-A Custom Domain (Public Zone) was created to be able to fetch/query Vehicles on a fixed/static Domain.
+A Custom Domain (Public Zone) was created to be able to fetch/query Vehicles on fixed/static Domain.

 Additional Domain-Mappinq was created on our API-Gateway to make this API available via followinq:
 ```